darrencauthon/SpecFlowAssist/readme.markdown

 Get<T> and Set<T> extension methods off of ScenarioContext
 ---

+** Moved from SpecFlowAssist to SpecFlow v.1.4.
+If you are using an earlier version of SpecFlow, please download the pre-1.4 version of SpecFlowAssist. **

 ScenarioContext.Current is a static instance that can be used to share objects across multiple step files.
 You can save objects in it like so:

 	ScenarioContext.Current["AccountRepository"] = new AccountRepository();